braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/customization/action_buttons.md

 {% endtab %}
 {% endtabs %}

-If you are not using UNNotification Framework you will need to add the following code to your app's `application:handleActionWithIdentifier:forRemoteNotification:completionHandler:` to enable Braze's push action button handling:
+If you are not using UNNotification Framework, you will need to add the following code to your app's `application:handleActionWithIdentifier:forRemoteNotification:completionHandler:` to enable Braze's push action button handling:

 {% tabs %}
 {% tab OBJECTIVE-C %}